How to Choose the Right Newborn Photographer for Your Family

 How I do it:

-I will email you a detailed prep guide with tips on what to wear, what to bring, and what to expect during the session.
-I have received good feedback from my clients regarding my prep guide, with many finding it extremely helpful!
-In addition, I offer complimentary access to an online styling service and make myself available through email and text messages for additional questions.
+I send a detailed prep guide with tips on what to wear, what to bring, and what to expect during the session.
+I also offer complimentary access to an online styling service and am available via email or text if questions come up.

 A sample photo from a newborn photoshoot

-A naturally posed shot with dad from my studio Newborn Deluxe Session.
+A naturally posed shot of dad from my Newborn Studio Deluxe Session.

-4. Make Sure You Have an Idea of What to Expect During the Photo Session and How It Will Unfold
+4. Make Sure You Understand What the Session Will Actually Feel Like

 How I do it: